Director Loach says small jabs at society got better results

 “It contributed to changing the law,” he said, but added: “The grander the theme the less chance you have of an immediate response.
 It’s more like contributing to a discussion and adding one small voice to the rest of the noise that is out there.”

-Asked about some of his more recent films, Loach said he had particularly enjoyed “Looking for Eric”, his 2009 movie about a postman who idolizes Eric Cantona and receives “life coaching” from the French footballer known for his philosophizing.
+Asked about some of his more recent films, Loach said he had particularly enjoyed “Looking for Eric”, his 2009 movie about a postman who idolises Eric Cantona and receives “life coaching” from the French footballer known for his philosophising.

 He said that he and his screenwriter Paul Laverty had played tricks on Cantona, who plays himself in the movie, giving him phrases that are hard for non-native speakers.